skramm/spaghetti/docs/spaghetti_inner_events.md

 callback is executed, timeout (if any) is launched, ...

 But we cannot rely on this for "inner" event types.
-Oh well, actually, we could, by checking when arriving on a state if some condition is met, and if so, change again state, call associated callback function, and so on.
+Actually, we could, by checking when arriving on a state if some condition is met, and if so, change again state, call associated callback function, and so on.
 As you get it, there is a high risk of getting into an infinite recursion loop, that will quickly lead to a stack overflow.

 So those events are processed differently.

-Each state holds a ```InnerTransition``` struct, holding information on what inner event must be handled, and what state it will lead to.
+Each state holds a list of ```InnerTransition``` struct, that holds information on what inner event must be handled, and what state it will lead to.
 This structure gets assigned during configuration step by member function
 ```assignInnerTransition()```